saatvikrao/RFS-Service-using-Socket-Programming/README.md

 4. DWD <file> : Download the <file> specified by the user on server to client
 5. UPD <file> : Upload the <file> on client to the remote server in CWD

-## A Template Layer N model of the RFS client and server;
+## A Template Layer N model of the RFS client and server
 ### Top most layer:
   File Service will ensure to exercise the requested RFS command and take use of the associated OS API’s on the client/server for file operations and rely on the underlying Crypto service to encode/encrypt and decode/decrypt the contents at either ends of the client.